FAQs

 The short answer is that there is absolutely no-limit to what our team can design conceptually.
 This includes large-scale retreat centers, museums and homes.
 In fact we have designed all three of those project types; the drawings, renderings and/or pictures of those projects can be found here.

-The longer answer is that despite our founder being trained and earning his Bachelors in Architecture (BArch)- our company is a design studio, not an architecture practice and not an engineering firm.
-Other consultants will 100% be needed on projects that intend to go through the permitting process.
+Our founder, David Irwin has earned his Bachelors in Architecture, BArch. and our company is a design studio, not an architecture practice and not an engineering firm.
+Associate consultants will 100% be needed on civic projects that intend to go through the permitting process.

 For a full overview of what we can put through permitting please refer to this form.
-Note that for any built work we work with outside talent fulfilling the P.E.
-(Professional Engineer) and/or S.E.
-(Structural Engineer) roles.

 Have a question you don’t see answered above?